top of page

 The International Association of Fish Inspectors (IAFI) is pleased to announce the opening of applications for the 2023 Peter Howgate Award.
 This award will fund the attendance of a young fish technologist (under 30 years of age) to the World Seafood Congress 2023, to be held in Peniche, Portugal from 25-27th September 2023.

 The Award will cover travel, accommodation and the congress fee, and this will afford the winning applicant a career changing opportunity to gain insights and build networks in the global fishery sector.
-The deadline for submission of applications is 19th May 2023.
+The deadline for submission of applications ended in May and we are now evaluating the award winners.

-More information and the application form is available from www.peterhowgateaward.com .
+More information is available from www.peterhowgateaward.com .
 You can also visit our Facebook page for updates and information about previous awards, as well as news on subjects of interest to fish technologists (https://www.facebook.com/PeterHowgateAward ).

 TRAVEL INFORMATION